Where is your energy coming from?

-- Is my life set up so that I continuously face some of these, but strive to stay away from others?
+- Is my life set up to continuously face some of these but strive to stay away from others?

 This exercise is a self-driven exploration of your strengths, and it requires you to be self-aware.
-If you are having difficulties with that, which is normal—most people do—note that several tests can help you identify your strengths more objectively.
-In the Other Resources section down below, I have provided you with links to two popular tests designed to reveal your strengths through a series of questions.
-That is an optional step you may take to fine-tune your list, or if you are struggling to do it on your own.
+If you find it difficult to do that, which most people normally do, note that several tests can help you identify your strengths more objectively.
+In the Other Resources section down below, I have provided links to two popular tests designed to reveal your strengths through a series of questions.
+That is an optional step you may take to fine-tune your list or if you are struggling to do it on your own.

 You don’t have to use these tests; I’m providing them as an optional resource.
-Again, there is no person better suited to identify your strengths than you yourself.
-But, just as with values and beliefs, you must have the proper awareness and the ability for introspection in order to point them out honestly and truthfully.
+Again, there is no person better suited to identify your strengths than you.
+But, just as with values and beliefs, you must have the proper awareness and the ability for introspection to point them out honestly and truthfully.

 The Finding Your Strengths Exercise